College of Health Solutions policies

 Advising

-• all new first-year and transfer students
+- all new first-year and transfer students

-• students newly readmitted to the university
+- students who have been recently readmitted to the university

 Pre-health advising